More than 10% of Americans are Missing All of Their Teeth - You’re Not Alone, We Can Help!

 Stabilizing Your Dentures and Denture Repairs

 Over time, the fit of your denture will loosen.
 The base will need to be adjusted, or relined, but don’t attempt to do it yourself.
 You may damage the appliance in the process and make it uncomfortable to wear.
-If there are any problems or adjustments that need to be made, schedule an appointment with our office near High-Point, and Winston Salem.
+If there are any problems or adjustments that need to be made, schedule a denture repair appointment with our office near High-Point, and Winston Salem.
 As your Greensboro dentist repairs the denture, he or she will ensure the adjustments won’t irritate your gums or make them sore.